kit-data-manager/webpage/index.markdown

 background="assets/images/turntable.png"
 title="MetadataHub"
 subtitle="one to serve all"
-content="The MetadataHub is a service which acts as a proxy for multiple repositories.
+content="The MetadataHub is a framework which acts as a proxy for multiple (metadata) repositories.
 It implements the 'Turntable API'."
 %}

 </div>